Borja Giménez Larraz

 Francisco de Borja Giménez Larraz (/es/; born 1983) is a Spanish politician of the People's Party who was elected member of the European Parliament in 2024.

 Early life and career

 Giménez Larraz was born in Zaragoza in 1983, as the son of Manuel Giménez Abad.
 When he was 17, he witnessed the assassination of his father by ETA gunman Mikel Karrera Sarobe.

+Parliamentary work

 He served as legal advisor to the People's Party's MEPs from 2014 to 2019, and as advisor to MEP Javier Zarzalejos from 2019 to 2024.

+Elected MEP in 2024, he serves in the Special Committee on the Housing Crisis in the European Union and is the rapporteur of a special report on the matter.